PL EN

 Conclusions:

-Conclusions: Placing young people at risk of social maladjustment in a safe environment such as a sociotherapy center supports their adaptation.
-However, a critical factor for enhancing their level of adaptation is their active engagement in personal development, which acts as a mediator between a safe environment and changes in adaptation levels.
+Placing young people at risk of social maladjustment in a safe environment, such as a sociotherapy center, supports their adaptation.
+However, a critical factor for enhancing their level of adaptation is their active engagement in personal development, which serves as a mediator between a safe environment and changes in adaptation levels.
 This research could be significant for psychological and pedagogical staff working with young people at risk of social maladjustment.

 eISSN:2391-5862